runetale/client-go/README.md

 ### windows

 ## for build without docker
-TODO: (shintard) preparing arguments for each commands check the command line arguments carefully!
+TODO: (shinta) preparing arguments for each commands check the command line arguments carefully!

 ### server